 Lebanon (in red)

-A bloody conflict has been raging in Syria, Lebanon’s much larger neighbor, for nearly five years.
+A bloody conflict has been raging in Syria, Lebanon’s much larger neighbor, for over six years.
 What started as a local conflict has morphed into a regional and global showdown.
 It’s the most consequential military conflict on the geopolitical chessboard today.

 And then there’s the Islamic State, which is fighting everyone.
 It’s one gigantic and seemingly intractable mess… right next door to tiny Lebanon.